dirtprotocol/dirtoracle/Protocol-Design.md

 ## DIRT Oracle Design

-A marketfeed is a regularly updating, on-chain data (ex: ETH-USD).
-Any user can use DIRT to create a new marketfeed by defining an array of accepted sources.
+A datafeed is a regularly updating, on-chain data (ex: ETH-USD).
+Any user can use DIRT to create a new datafeed by defining an array of accepted sources.

 The three components of the DIRT oracle system work together to send data onchain:
 * DataSource - external data-sources providing signed messages to use for on-chain verification